 (DO NOT USE TO SUBMIT PRIVACY ACT REQUESTS)

-To request your own Official Military Personnel File (OMPF), if you were in the USMC from 1999 to present only, please contact the following:
+To request YOUR OWN Official Military Personnel File (OMPF), if you were in the USMC from 1999 to present only, please contact the following:

-Manpower Management Support Branch
+Manpower Management Records & Performance Branch

 2008 Elliott Road